prentis-lab/SampleDashbord/column.name.md

 #### nottes
 - same sample may sequence with different machine
 - biology table: more flexible
   - phenoty talbe various : eg. seedless, seeding
+  - 2 sample
+  - one plant may multi sample id
 - sequence table: more fixed
- -sdfds
--
+  - one sample with multi runs
+- Species/Variety : now item may comming